yorkeyao/DataCV2024/README.md

 The target domain consists of real-world images from 100 regions in the world.
 In total, there are 21871 images.
 We have provided region camera index information for both source and target training sets.
  - For the training set, it contains 15,369 images.
  - For the test A set, it contains 2,134 images.
  - For the test B set, it contains 4,368 images.
+The test B set will be researved for final ranking.

-The source pool
+The source pool comprises datasets from six existing sources: ADE, BDD, Cityscapes, COCO, VOC, and KITTI.
+We have standardized the labeling format to match that of COCO, and filtered out labels that are not related to persons or vehicles.
+In total, the collection contains 161,789 images.

 The challenge dataset split is organized as follows:
 ```